Theran27/Theran27/README.md

 ## 🙋‍♂️ About Me

-I’m a first-year undergraduate with a strong interest in **frontend development** and UI design.
+I’m a second-year undergraduate with a strong interest in **frontend development** and UI design.
 I enjoy creating clean, simple, and user-friendly web interfaces.

 Currently, I’m focusing on building a solid foundation in frontend technologies and improving my skills through hands-on practice — *tikak tikak grow wenna* 🚀